TheOnceAndFutureSmalltalker/deep_q_learning_navigation/report.md

 The project is written in Python 3.6 on a Jupyter notebook.
 It requires PyTorch, NumPy, and Matlab libraries.
 The environment is a Unity implementation which has a Python interface.

 ### Implementation

+My implementation started with what was provided in the Udacity

 I used a simple neural network with 2 fully connected hidden layers and ReLu     .
+Since the input state is a vector of values and not an image, there was no need for convolutional layers.
 This class was based on the implementation from the Udacity Lesson on Deep Q Learning exercise.
 This implementation is seen in the class QNetwork on line   .
 It is a simple implementation using PyTorch.

 The QNetwork depends on the class     which implements the caching mechanism

+Training code is implemented in the Jupyter Notebook file      . under the heading

 ## Results